 The RIE parenting method emphasizes most of all autonomy.
 It is one of the key principles in having children develop freedom of motion.
 RIE shares very much similar teachings as Montessori however I would argue that RIE is even more independent learning.

 Examples of RIE learning are having children use small sized utensils as opposed to bottles etc. They are encouraged to use their intrinsic muscles to get up and move around as opposed to having parent carry them or prop them into position.

 Who is Emmi Pikler?

-Well, we already talking about RIE founder, Magda Gerber, however did you know that Magda met Dr. Emmi Pikler?
+Well, since we mentioned RIE founder, Magda Gerber - did you know that Magda met Dr. Emmi Pikler?
 Yes, that's true.
 Dr. Emmi Pikler, a pediatrician, did indeed meet Magda Gerber and bonded over their teaching styles.
 Dr.Pikler studied medicine in Vienna in the 1920s before moving to Budapest.
 It was in Budapest where Dr.Pikler was able to start her own private practice and truly spread her teachings as a pediatrician.
 More importantly, she was able to build a strong connection with kids and their families.
 It is rumored that the connection she built with families helped save her life during the Holocaust as they helped hide her during that period of time.

 Unfortunately, Dr Pikler died in 1984, however her teachings lived on through her children who were able to commemorate her by the designing of the Pikler Triangle.